mrmlnc/fast-glob/README.md

 ## Compatible with `node-glob`?

-Not fully, because `fast-glob` not implements all options.
+Not fully, because `fast-glob` not implements all options of `node-glob`.

 ## Example for `transform` option